ream/website/docs/guide/introduction.md

 ## Getting Started

-If you haven't installed Ream inside your project, please navigte to [installtion guide](./installation.md) first.
+If you haven't installed Ream inside your project, please navigte to [installation guide](./installation.md) first.

 Configure your npm scripts in `package.json`: